Flabellina pellucida: Description

 The maximum recorded body length is 30 mm or up to 40 mm.

 Distribution

 This species was described from a single specimen collected from deep water, off Cullercoats, England, North Sea.
 It has a northerly distribution in the UK, being found most regularly in Scotland.

 Ecology

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 20 m.
+It has been recorded at depths of up to 20 m.

 This species usually feeds on Eudendrium arbuscula, a hydroid in the family Eudendriidae.